 The majority of accidents involving offshore construction operations will fall under the Outer Continental Shelf Lands Act (OCSLA).
 This Act was passed in 1953 in an effort to extend the Longshore Harbor and Workers’ Compensation Act to persons working on the Outer Continental Shelf.
 The Outer Continental Shelf Lands Act is a complicated law and it can be difficult to determine whether your case falls under OCSLA or other state and federal laws aimed at protecting injured maritime workers.
-When you are injured in an offshore construction accident, it is always best to speak with an experienced lawyer who can analyze your case to determine which laws apply to your specific situation.
+When you are injured in an offshore construction accident, it is always best to speak with an experienced offshore construction accident lawyer who can analyze your case to determine which laws apply to your specific situation.

 Under OCSLA workers are entitled to compensation and benefits similar to those found in a traditional state workers’ compensation program.
 These benefits include: